 with C1 – ch 2, dc in ch sp, ch 2, sk 2, dc remainder of row.
 Cut, tie, and weave in all tails.

 If you want to modify the width or length of the sleeves, you can simply reduce the starting fsc around the wrist – keep the sts an odd number to maintain the pattern – however, modifying it will change st counts below.
 Make sure your stitch count on row 56 matches the number of sts surrounding your armhole for sewing together.

 Hook: I-9 (5.5mm)

 R1: C1 – fsc 35, ch 1.

-complete the following rows using the “sc” and “dc” stitch pattern from special stitches – stitch counts are in last column
+complete the following rows using the “sc” and “dc” stitch pattern from special stitches – stitch counts are in the last column

 complete the following rows using the “sc” and “dc” stitch pattern from special stitches.

 Notes for Rows 44 & Rows 45 – 56: